North Island – From East to West, a Heartland Journey

 DAY SIX B, D

-After a leisurely breakfast, we travel to the lower slopes of Mount Taranaki arriving at the marvellous Pukeiti Gardens.
-This vast Council owned garden estate is known as a “Garden of International Significance”.
+After a leisurely breakfast, we travel to Mount Taranaki's lower slopes at the marvellous Pukeiti Gardens.
+This vast Council owned garden estate is known as a "Garden of International Significance".
 Pukeiti is now one of the country's top rhododendron gardens.
 After a 4.7-million-dollar refurbishment, Puketiti now sports a 360-hectare collection of plants and regional rainforest and offers a covered walk through tropical rhododendron species, a new car park, new tracks, an aerial walkway, a protected Kokopu treehouse and the transformation of the former gatehouse into a rainforest centre and cafe.
 We will enjoy a tour through the gardens on their mobility vehicle and lunch in the Café before heading back to New Plymouth for a lazy afternoon, with city centre or waterfront wandering as an option available.
 Perhaps at the Len Lye and Govett Brewster Art Gallery if time permits (optional).
-Batteries re-charged, for those that are keen we will head back to the ‘’Festival of Lights” and catch up with any areas we may have missed the night before or to experience the fantasy of it all again.
+Batteries re-charged, for those that are keen, we will head back to the "Festival of Lights" and catch up with any areas we may have missed the night before or to experience the fantasy of it all again.

 VIP Club Member Price - Tauranga